 Whereas ‘visits’ give some sort of tangible indicator of overall exposure, they don’t necessarily tell the truth about ‘who’ or ‘why’ they are there.
-Far more important is a visit that turns into a meaningful action.
+Far more important is a visit that turns into a meaningful action or conversion.

 This is the strategic art of measuring conversion.

 A conversion can be any number of strategically determined actions, for example: